Suspect Your Child Has a Reading Issue?

 Here is a simple reading disability symptoms test that any parent can implement with their child:

-The test: Have in front of you a copy of the text which is below your child’s present reading level (easy reading for your child), and have your child read a paragraph or two of that text aloud.
+The test: Have in front of you a copy of a text or excerpt which is below your child’s present reading level.
+Give them a separate copy and have them read a paragraph or two of it aloud.

-As your child reads, note on your copy of the text all the words and symbols (punctuation marks) that cause them to either stumble, hesitate, insert a word, replace a word, skip a word, misread a word, or skip a line(s), go blank.
+As your child reads, note on your copy of the text all the words and symbols (punctuation marks) that cause them to either stumble, hesitate, insert a word, replace a word, skip a word, misread a word, or skip a line(s), or miss a punctuation stop.
 These are called common reading disability symptoms.

-Over 90% of the time, these symptoms are caused by small abstract words (I, you, me, too, on, why) or punctuation marks.
-If this is the case, then we recommend your child explore the wonder-filled adventures of Magical I Am – Sky Village.
+Over 90% of the time, these symptoms are caused by small abstract words (I, you, me, too, on, why) or punctuation marks like periods.
+If this is the case, then we recommend your child explore the wonder-filled adventures of Sky Village – Trail of Spells.
 For your child to progress through the digital adventure game, they will have to master abstract words and symbols along the way while having fun in the adventures.
 The more words and symbols that they master, the more fluid their writing and reading become.

-Note: Playing Magical I Am - Sky Village can be done as a parallel track with any phonics or other reading program your child is presently taking.
+Note: Playing Sky Village – Trail of Spells can be done as a parallel track with any phonics or other reading program your child is presently taking.